-This land use category shall allow single-family and multi-family development at densities from 8 to 100 dwelling units per acre.
+This land use category shall allow single-family and multi-family development at densities from 8 to 100 dwelling units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
 The land shown as Residential High- Density on the Future Land Use Map identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for high-intensity multi-family development, and secondary retail and office uses scaled to serve the immediate neighborhood.
 The intensity of secondary retail and office use cannot exceed 25 percent of the residential floor area.

 Land development regulations shall determine gradations of density, specific uses, percentage of floor area and maximum floor area appropriate for secondary uses.
 Land development regulations shall specify the criteria for the siting of high-intensity residential facilities to accommodate special need populations and appropriate community level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
 Land development regulations shall allow home occupations within certain limitations.